-Independent fuel suppliers have experienced a substantial impact on their business activities, as COVID-19 outbreak hit harshly fuels demand across Europe.
+Independent fuel suppliers have experienced a substantial impact on their business Independent fuel suppliers have experienced a substantial impact on their business activities, as COVID-19 outbreak hit harshly fuels demand across Europe.
 This unprecedented challenge represents a pivotal opportunity to reshape the energy sector as we know it.
 To achieve this goal, an ambitious and stable policy framework is crucial.
 UPEI members are fully committed to provide flexible, affordable, and clean energy to consumers in order to meet Europe's short- and long-term climate objectives.